layer2tech/mercury-wallet/README.md

 # Mercury Wallet

 Mercury wallet is a cross-platform GUI for [Mercury](https://github.com/commerceblock/mercury) written in node.js using Electron.
+[Read the docs](https://docs.mercurywallet.com/docs/).

 # Configuration